 Several changes in the TAF1/DYT3 multiple transcript system have been identified in people with X-linked dystonia-parkinsonism.
 Scientists are uncertain how these changes are related to the movement abnormalities characteristic of this disease.
 However, they suspect that the changes disrupt the regulation of critical genes in neurons.
 This defect leads to the eventual death of these cells, particularly in areas of the brain called the caudate nucleus and putamen.
 These regions are critical for normal movement, learning, and memory.
 It is unclear why the effects of changes in the TAF1/DYT3 multiple transcript system appear to be limited to dystonia and parkinsonism.

 This condition is inherited in an X-linked recessive pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation typically must occur in both copies of the gene to cause the disorder.
+In females (who have two X chromosomes), a variant typically must occur in both copies of the gene to cause the disorder.
 Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 In X-linked recessive inheritance, females with one altered copy of the gene in each cell are called carriers.
 They can pass on the gene to their children, but they usually do not experience signs and symptoms of the disorder.
 However, a few females carrying one altered copy of the TAF1 gene have developed movement abnormalities associated with X-linked dystonia-parkinsonism.
 These movement problems tend to be milder than those seen in affected men, and they are usually not progressive or disabling.